National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 They want to recruit someone with demonstrable experience of using Microsoft suite to maintain business systems and processes which in turn support the main activity of planning, producing and inspecting the production of Silicon Carbide Coated products for Semiconductor and Renewable Energy customers around the world.

-This is a versatile role that requires good logic and problem solving skills.
+This is a versatile role that requires good logic and problem-solving skills.
 Self-motivated and able to work independently when required.
-Knowledge of Manufacturing, Maintenance and cleanroom environments would be an additional bonus as our manufacturing and inspection are conducted in cleanrooms.
+Knowledge of Manufacturing, Maintenance and Cleanroom environments would be an additional bonus as their manufacturing and inspection are conducted in cleanrooms.

-If that's you, then you could be exactly what we are looking for.
+If that's you, then you could be exactly what our client is looking for.

 The Role: